snowyu/amforth/doc/source/TG/recipes/I2C-Generic.rst

 ``i2c.n>`` ( n addr -- x_n .. x_1 )
   Create the I2C transaction scope and receive n bytes from the device.
-To acomplish that, a repeated start is triggered with the read bit of the addr set.
+To acomplish that, a start is triggered with the read bit of the addr set.
 Afterwards the STOP condition is sent and the bus is released.